bigmlcom/python/docs/index.rst

 However, in other scenarios you might need to control the complete evolution of the resource, not only its final states.
-Then, you can query the status of any resource with the ``status`` method, which simply returns its value and does not update the contents of the associated variable:
+There, you can query the status of any resource with the ``status`` method, which simply returns its value and does not update the contents of the associated variable: